Yusuke Murata: Biography

 Murata wrote and drew a one-shot titled Madofuki Park for the April 2008 issue (published on March 4) of Jump Square, about a futuristic window washer.
 He also created the one-shot Blust!, centered on a boy who was experimented on and obtained extraordinary powers from eating curry, which was published in April 2009.
 Murata created yet another one-shot featured in the Weekly Shōnen Jump on June 21, 2010; titled Minds, it was a story about a self-sacrificing soldier during a war, set in the future.
 Murata also illustrated the Weekly Shōnen Jump 40th anniversary posters, which display the popular manga characters featured in the magazine.
 Murata served as the artist for Donten Prism Solar Car, which was written by Yasuo Ōtagaki (author of Moonlight Mile) and was published in Jump Square between September 4, 2010 and June 4, 2011.
 The story of a young man who works at an ironworks and receives the request to build a solar car, it was later published by Shueisha in two volumes.

 In 2012, Murata published two one-shots along with a Japanese web comic author dubbed "One"; the first one, Dotō no Yūshatachi, was released on April 1 in Weekly Young Jump, and the second, Dangan Tenshi Fan Club was released on April 17 in Miracle Jump.
 Murata started to collaborate with One on the remake of the webcomic One-Punch Man, which started to be serialized in the online version of the Weekly Young Jump on June 14, 2012.
 Eighteen volumes have been released by Shueisha as of December 4, 2018.
 An anime adaptation, directed by Shingo Natsume and produced by Madhouse, aired from October 2015 to December 2015.

 In November 2013, Murata was hired to be the character designer for the Majin Bone anime adaptation that began in April 2014.
 For Square Enix's magazine Young Gangan's 10th anniversary issue published on March 20, 2015, Murata did the illustration for One's Gokiburi Buster, a story about a soldier who is specialized on killing cockroaches.
 On June 30, 2016, Murata started to publish Mangaka Yashoku Benkyuusho (lit.
 "Manga Artist's Late-Night Snack Laboratory") on Kodansha magazine Morning digital edition.
 Each chapter features a fictionalized version of Murata preparing dishes, and its 33 chapters have been released into a single volume on December 12, 2016.

-On May 10, 2019, Murata's father passed away - this information was announced by Yusuke Murata and his brother Kensuke Murata.
+On May 10, 2019, Murata's father died – this information was announced by Yusuke Murata and his brother Kensuke Murata.
 He announced on Twitter that he has a son, born in 2007, and a daughter, born in 2010, and he uses his daughter's character to illustrate Zenko and his son to illustrate Bateman on One-Punch Man (season 2).
 Zenko somewhat reminds Murata of his daughter because of the fact she plays the piano like her.